atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

 Additional server installation
 ------------------------------------

-To add a new server to an already existing DIRAC Instalation the procedure is similar to the one above.
+To add a new server to an already existing DIRAC Installation the procedure is similar to the one above.
 You should perform all the preliminary steps to prepare the host for the installation.
 One additional operation is the registration of the new host in the already functional Configuration Service.